ravio/servicenow-serviceguru-update-set-auto-deployer/README.md

 # servicenow-serviceguru-update-set-auto-deployer

-This tool is to automate the deployment of update sets and scripts in ServiceNow environments.
+This tool is to track and automate the deployment of update sets and scripts in ServiceNow environments.

 ServiceNow environment compatibility: Developed and Tested in Madrid and New york but should also work in other versions.